kbss-cvut/record-manager/doc/setup.md

 ### System Requirements

-- JDK 8 (newer or older versions are not supported at the moment)
+- JDK 17 or later
 - Apache Maven 3.5.x or newer

-### Setup

-#### Maven Profiles

-To build the application for **non**-development deployment, use Maven and select the `production` profile.

 ### Application Configuration

-Application has backend developed in Java and frontend developed in ReactJS frameworks.

-__Backend__ uses src/main/resources/config.properties to configure:
+The application uses `src/main/resources/config.properties` to configure:
 * connection to internal triple store
-* rest endpoint of Form service
+* REST endpoint of Form service
-* smtp configuration for sending emails
+* SMTP configuration for sending emails
 * email templates for invitation, password change, and profile update scenarios

 See comments in the configuration file for more information.
-In addition, supported record types are configured using query in src/main/resources/query/findFormTypes.rq.
+In addition, supported record types are configured using query in `src/main/resources/query/findFormTypes.rq`.

-__Frontend__ uses src/main/resources/webapp/.env to configure:
-* url of backend
-* application title in browser
-* internationalization settings

-See src/main/resources/webapp/.env.example for detailed description of options.

 ### Building

-Production war file can be produced by maven command: `mvn clean package -B -P production`
+Application JAR file can be produced by maven command: `mvn clean package -B`

 ## Deployment